 Changing organizational structures usually shakes the workplace up and support structures are viewed as being eroded.

 Attitudes toward change are determined in part by the way we have experienced changes in our work and personal life in the past.
 Those employees who have lived in the same neighbourhood, driven the same route to work, and done the same job over many years are likely to be discomfited by any change.

 Employees tend to resist change as a form of protecting one another and thereby demonstrating workplace loyalty.

 When employees trust that a change process will have them be treated respectfully there is a marked decrease in resistance to change.

 All sources of resistance to change need to be acknowledged.
 As people our emotional response to change requires validation.
 It is a change agents’ role to try and foresee objections.
 Doing so may save you valuable time and effort in having fewer if any fires to put out.

-Need greater clarity – contact me to discuss.
-Business Change Agent, Marie-Helene Sakowski at firstname.lastname@example.org
+Business Change & Transition Specialist, Marie-Helene Sakowski at firstname.lastname@example.org